-His work as a stage director concentrates on new works with established and emerging playwrights and includes Smithtown by Drew Larimore starring Michael Urie, Ann Harada, Colby Lewis & Constance Shulman, The Thing About Pipecleaner People by Drew Larimore with Constance Shulman, Anne by Adi Eshman, Red Masquerade by Jack Wade, and Here’s Your Hat, What’s Your Hurry? by Eric Weinberger.
-Since 2018, he has focused on both directing and engaging in scholarly research for the lesser, unknown and experimental one-act plays of Tennessee Williams including Lifeboat Drill, Kingdom of Earth, Green Eyes & The Traveling Companion as an Artistic Associate of the Tennessee Williams Key West Museum.
+His work as a stage director concentrates on new and unfamiliar works with established and emerging playwrights.
+These include playwright Drew Larimore’s The Thing About Pipecleaner People and Smithtown, starring Michael Urie, Ann Harada, Colby Lewis & Constance Shulman, Anne by Adi Eshman, Red Masquerade by Jack Wade, Here’s Your Hat, What’s Your Hurry? by Eric Weinberger and the experimental one-act plays of Tennessee Williams, including Lifeboat Drill, Kingdom of Earth, Green Eyes & The Traveling Companion for the Key West Art & Historical Society Tennessee Williams Museum.

-A graduate of New York University and the BMI Musical Theater Workshop, between 1999 & 2013 he was a member of the Theatre Arts Faculty at SUNY New Paltz in New York’s Hudson Valley teaching courses in theatre studies, musical theater and performance as well as at Shantigar, the spiritual retreat of playwright Jean-Claude van Italie, and at Kripalu.
-During that time he was a contributing writer for The Sondheim Review and ABC-CLIO’s Music in American Life.
-Professional affiliations include a librettist member of Opera America, the Dramatists Guild, and a writer member of ASCAP.
-His experience as an opera-theatre writer has informed his approach to directing and his approach to directing has informed his writing libretti for the opera stage.
+A graduate of New York University & the BMI Musical Theater Workshop, he was a member of the Theatre Arts Faculty at SUNY New Paltz in New York’s Hudson Valley from 1999-2013 teaching courses in performance & theater studies.
+Additional teaching includes work at Shantigar, the spiritual retreat of Jean-Claude van Italie, Kripalu, The Studios of Key West and UCLA Osher.
+Other experience includes his work as a contributing writer for The Sondheim Review and ABC-CLIO’s Music in American Life.
+Professional affiliations include Opera America, the Dramatists Guild, and ASCAP.

 To contact Stephen, please write to firstname.lastname@example.org.